gianlucatruda/orbital/README.md

 - [x] Fix orbit path drawing for satellites
 - [x] Fix bug where animated object diverges from true orbit at higher speedup.
 - [x] Fix bug in satellite (child) orbital path tilt
+- [ ] Update engine to allow orbital maneuvers between spacecraft and celestial bodies
 - [ ] Fix scaling of objects so only children of currently tracked celestial body are scaled (with smart dynamic limits)
 - [ ] Fix camera jankiness when using true sizes and distances.
 Replace OrbitControls with custom camera system?
 - [ ] Cast shadows from objects upon one another
 - [ ] Add textures (and a proper model) for the spacecraft
-- [ ] Add N-body physics to engine to allow orbital maneuvers between spacecraft and celestial bodies
 - [ ] Add a level/puzzle: with a given delta V and time budget, get from body A's orbit to body B's orbit
 - [ ] Make sun appear brighter and give it some kind of light flare / glow effects
 - [ ] Add a WebGL fragment shader to simulate stars as background